classgraph/classgraph/README.md

 // (c) Get the annotations and meta-annotations on a class or interface,
 // or the meta-annotations on an annotation.
 This is more powerful than
-// Class.getAnnotations(), because it also returns meta-annotations.
+// Class.getAnnotations(), because it also returns meta-annotations,
+// and it also does not require calling the classloader.

 List<String> ScanResult#getNamesOfAnnotations(
     Class<?> classOrInterfaceOrAnnotation